F1 drivers to show anti-racism support ahead of Austrian GP

 Drivers to take collective stand against discrimination and will be free to show support in their own way ahead of Sunday’s race

-Formula 1's drivers will take a united stand against racism ahead of Sunday's season-opening Austrian GP, as the sport collectively calls for an end to all forms of discrimination.
+Formula 1's drivers will take a collective stand against racism ahead of Sunday's season-opening Austrian GP, as the sport calls for an end to all forms of discrimination.

 The Grand Prix Drivers' Association comprises all 20 drivers and the group have held discussions with chairman Alex Wurz on how they will show their support in recent days.